cronop-io/cronop-io.github.io/posts/_posts/2020-05-09-protostar-stack5.md

 ```

-In the previous figure it is observed that the return pointer was overwritten successfully with the value we provided (0x45454545).
-In Analyze File section it was stated that this binary allows execution from stack as it has NX feature disabled.
-This means that it is possible to execute written from the stack.

-Input passed to the program will be updated to accommodate instructions, they will be executed by redirecting the return pointer to that memory in the stack.
+In the previous figure it is observed that the return pointer was overwritten successfully with the value provided (0x45454545).
+In the **Analyze File** section it was stated that this binary allows execution from stack as it has NX feature disabled.
+Taking advantage of this, input passed to the program will be updated to accommodate assembly instructions.
+They will be executed by redirecting `main`'s return pointer to that memory in the stack.
 This is illustrated in the following diagram:

 ```
                                +--------------------+ 0x00000000